 Structural unemployment occurs because some labour markets have more workers than available jobs.
 For some reason, wages do not decrease to bring the market into equilibrium.
-Structural unemployment may result when workers possess skills that are not in high demand in the market place and lack skills that are in high demand123.
+Structural unemployment may demand in the market place and lack skills that are in high demand 123.
 In other words, it results when there is a mismatch between workers' skills and employer's needs.